 A final release with global photometric and astrometric calibration will be made upon completion of the survey.

-Other high-level science products that will be available at some point are:
+Other high-level science products that may be available are:

 The VMC data are reduced using the VISTA Data Flow System (VDFS), operated by the VDFS team, and augmented by individuals from the VMC team, especially for Product Definition and Quality Control.
 The VDFS is a collaboration between the UK Wide Field Astronomy Units at Edinburgh (WFAU) and Cambridge (CASU) coordinated by the (VISTA-PI) and funded by STFC.